-When powering on or waking UP the tablet, the MyRV application will run automatically as it is pre-figured to do so.
+When powering on or waking UP the system, the MyRV application will run automatically as it is pre-figured to do so.
 In order for the MyRV application to present the operator with the MyRV Control Panel, there MUST be power to the coach.
 This will power the various controllers located through out the unit.
-This will also power the wireless hub and enable connectivity with the tablet, ultimately allowing wireless connectivity.
-Please note that with power to the coach, the tablet should always be able to gain access to the Control Panel when placed in the docking station due to it being a wired connection.
-Use this to assist when diagnosing concerns with the system.
+Please note that with power to the coach, the tablet should always be able to gain access to the Control Panel.